AKC Chihuahua puppies in Missouri

 Vaccination decisions should be made between you and your vet.
 Please discuss the risks vs. benefits of the Leptospirosis vaccine, as it has been known to cause severe reactions including death, especially in small dogs such as Chihuahuas.
 Many vets will administer this vaccine routinely, along with other non-core vaccines, unless you request that they don’t.
 If you choose to use non-core vaccinations, you may request that the vaccines are administered separately instead of the combo shots.

-Rabies: We recommend waiting until your puppy is at least 6 months old before vaccinating for rabies, and preferably on a different day as surgery.
+Rabies: We recommend waiting until your puppy is 6 months old before vaccinating for rabies, and preferably on a different day as surgery.

 General vaccination info: